 Over a span of six-weeks with two days of recording, youth will be guided through a process of collaborative writing by looking at the finer details of crafting a meaningful song.
-Participants will explore ideas like strong and weak lyrics, instrumentation, song structure, and more.
-We will look in depth into HOW we want OUR music to make people feel, and how it can be achieved.
+Participants will explore aspects of lyricism, instrumentation, song structure, and more.
+We will look in depth at how songwriting can be a powerful method of self-expression and transformation.

-Youth will have the opportunity at the end of the session to record the song in a professional recording studio as a part of the final performance.
-This will act both as a way to inspire youth, and for us to help promote their artistry.
+Youth will also have the opportunity at the end of the session to record the song in a professional recording studio as a part of the final performance.
+This will act both as a way to inspire youth and for us to help promote their artistry.

 Exploring the process of digital music production.

 Using Logic Pro, Macbook Pro computers, and professional equipment, youth learn the theory and techniques needed to produce unique, digital music.

 Over 8-weeks, youth learn about sound, composition, and various modern methods to creating digital music.

 Building Beats takes place at Artscape Yongeplace (lower level), located at 180 Shaw Street, Toronto.

 SONG RECORDING SESSION

 Participants will spend a considerable amount of time on pre-production before going into the studio, where they will learn about high-quality sound mastering and recording.

 Youth who are interested in learning the engineering side of the industry will gain exposure to the skills needed to complete this type of project, particularly in the pre-production stages.